imixs/imixs-cloud/doc/MONITORING.md

 	traefik-797d34bc7d-l7k8j   22m          50Mi

-The [k9s tool](../tools/k9s/README.md) provides the core functionallity to display metrics of the cluster and for each namespace.
+The [k9s tool](../tools/k9s/README.md) provides the core functionality to display metrics of the cluster and for each namespace.
 With the :pulse view you can see node dashboard.

 <img src="./images/monitoring-008.png" />